rkmaxwell2/relationship-subreddit-analyser/README.md

 1. **Sample Generation**: Create a sample dataset of original and update submissions from a chosen subreddit.
 (1_generate_sample.py)
 2. **Comment Extraction**: Extract and analyse comments and replies for each case, generating datasets with relevant metrics.
 (2_process_sample.py)
-3. **HTML Generation**: Process all case files in the data folder to produce HTML reports summarizing the findings.
+3. **HTML Generation**: Process all case files in the data folder to produce HTML reports summarising the findings.
 (3_generate_html.py)

 ## Setup